 The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 More young people are leaning into the rental or sharing economy — owning less of everything and renting and sharing a whole lot more.
 Housing, cars, music, workspaces.
-In some places, like Los Angeles, this rental life has gone to an extreme.
+In some places, such as Los Angeles, this rental life has gone to an extreme.

 Steven T. Johnson, 27, works in social media advertising and lives in Hollywood.
 He spends most of his days using things he does not own.

-He takes a ride-share to get to the gym; he does not own a car.
+He takes a ride-share service to get to the gym; he does not own a car.
 At the gym, he rents a locker.
 He uses the gym's laundry service because he does not own a washing machine.

 Johnson doesn't even have an apartment, actually.
 He rents a bed in a large room with other people who rent beds, for nights, weeks or months at a time, through a service called PodShare.
 All the residents share a kitchen and bathrooms.
 Johnson also rents a desk at WeWork, a coworking space.